 But today, buried in the news about the Hyatt category changes (you can see the Running With Miles post on that here) and additions to the Hyatt SLH portfolio is where we find this gem.

 But have you ever tried to stay somewhere halfway decent in The Hamptons during peak summer?
-Seriously, if you haven’t go fire up your favorite hotel booking engine and see how ridiculous it is.
+Seriously, if you haven’t go fire up your favorite hotel booking engine and see how expensive it is.
 It’s very common that a room somewhere even “nice” and not ultra luxurious would be $700++ (plus tax and maybe a resort fee!) and somewhere you would actually want to stay can be $1,000 a night ++.

 For this reason, despite “wanting” to do a Hamptons weekend every year, we never do.
 It’s just too much for someplace so close to home – as nice as it is out there!